 - 1 Arctic Char Fishing

-- 1.1 Characteristics and habits of arctic char
+- 1.1 Characteristics of arctic char

 - 1.2 Arctic char fishing guide: Techniques, bait and gear